 Beneficial technology partnerships have become an essential element in the creation of a successful business.
 Going it alone may sound good, but the fact is there are not many businesses that can stick to a DIY strategy and survive.

-Technology partnerships offer a great way to obtain access to markets, special skills, tribal knowledge, physical assets and operational scalability that would simply not be possible to the enterprise relying on its native capabilities.
+Technology partnerships offer a great way to obtain access to markets, special skills, tribal knowledge, physical assets and operational scalability that would simply not be possible to the enterprise that reilies on its native capabilities.

 Years ago, companies could take their time and develop the resources necessary to bring a new product line or service online.
 Today, not so much.

 Technology changes too quickly.
-Missing the first wave of opportunity accompanying a new technology usually means greatly diminished market potential down the road.
+Missing the first wave of opportunity that accompanies a new technology usually means greatly diminished market potential down the road.